MetOffice/lfric_core/documentation/source/how_it_works/parallelism/lfric_mpi.rst

 When the user selects to use the system MPI (i.e. does not set ``NO_MPI``), the lfric MPI wrapper can use either of the two interfaces the system MPI library provides.
 The original "legacy" interface stores many of its internals (such as the handle used to identify communicators) as integers.
-This means that it impossible to implement effective type checking - one integer looks just like any other to the compiler.
+This means that it is impossible to implement effective type checking - one integer looks just like any other to the compiler.
 A second interface has been implemented where each of these integers is wrapped in its own object (e.g. the communicator is held in an